medic/medic-docs/development/workflow.md

 ### Anything else?

-Regardless of what you do with the ticket, please:
+Regardless of what you do with the issue, please:
  - Remove the `Needs Triage` label once triage is complete
  - Document the reasoning by commenting in the issue.
 This will help reduce mistakes, as the reasoning will be available for everyone to read, and any mistakes there can be rectified.